In 2021, St George’s College will be celebrating 125 years, as well as the Old Georgians’ Association Centenary (100 years).

-Our Quasquicentennial (125 years) and Centenary (100 years) celebrations will run for the course of the year.
+Our Quasquicentennial (125 years) and Centenary (100 years) celebrations will run for the course of the year and will extend into 2022.
 To celebrate, a series of events will be held to mark this great milestone and achievement as the College both looks to its proud past and its exciting future.

 We will celebrate under the theme “Celebrating Faith, Family and Action”.
 This theme is centred around the 6 key pillars that have been identified as core to the life of St George’s College.